sclyde-ai/obsidian_github/会社•企業 company•corporation.md

                     the day-to-day operations
             - CSO chief strategist officer a senior executive responsible for leading the development and execution of a company's long-term vision and strategic initiatives
-        - entrepreneur
-            a person who undertakes the risk of starting a new business venture is called an entrepreneur.
         - director/BofD board of directors
             1. Decision-Making
             2. Supervision of Executive: